detekoi/compact-chat-overlay/README.md

    - `?instance=gaming` for your gaming scene
    - `?instance=talking` for your talking/webcam scene
    - `?instance=intro` for your stream intro scene

+#### Option 2: Use the Instance Manager (NEW!)

+The new Instance Manager provides a comprehensive UI for creating and managing overlay instances:

+1. Open `instance-manager.html` in your browser
+2. Create named instances with custom settings
+3. Generate OBS-ready URLs for each instance
+4. Import/export instance configurations
+5. Test and preview instances before using them in OBS

+The Instance Manager makes it easy to manage multiple overlays for different scenes, with a visual interface for all settings.

 ### Configuring the Overlay